Berry-House-YYC/calgarygroups/src/content/organizations/nonprofit/urban-planning-committee-federation-of-calgary-communities.md

 permalink: "/organizations/{{ page.fileSlug }}/"

-description: "A committee providing a forum for community associations to discuss planning issues.
+description: "Offers an Urban Planning Committee providing a forum for community and neighbourhood associations to discuss planning issues.
 They facilitate learning and dialogue on urban development trends in Calgary."
 ---

-A committee providing a forum for community associations to discuss planning issues.
+Offers an Urban Planning Committee providing a forum for community and neighbourhood associations to discuss planning issues.
 They facilitate learning and dialogue on urban development trends in Calgary.

 <div class="org-contact-info">
   <strong>Contact Info:</strong>